-When one takes into account all the factors, it becomes clear that considering the background of the colonists, their reactions, the Federation and the Cardassians treatment of the Federation Colonists that it becomes a case of not so much as if there will be a conflict but when.
-It is the classic rock verses hard place situation.
-Everyone mentioned contributed the current climate.
-The Federation, eager to avoid another war that would cost thousands if not millions of lives, forgave much even as they watched for gross violations by the Cardassians in order to hem them in through other means.
-The Colonists, who by their very personalities and backgrounds, did not want to give up the rights and lands they worked to hard toward.
-Who then decided that the best defense was a good offense.
-The Cardassians whose fear and conviction that others were out to get them, made it so.
-Their need to control everything ending any hope at a peaceful resolution for the situation in the DMZ.

-It is amazing how one decision can roll into another as its effects ripple out in unforeseen ways.
-It took many persons and decisions that brought Maquis about and it is the hope of the author that this document has aided in the understanding of just how that was possible, for not only by understanding the examples of the past can we hope to avoid repeating its errors and to know of ones history is no small thing.
+Regardless when one takes into account all the factors, it becomes clear that considering the background of the colonists, their reactions, and the Cardassians treatment of them that it becomes a case of not so much as if there will be a conflict but when.
+There were certain vital points that if the situations had worked out differently the Maquis would of never have come to pass, though with the factors involved it is difficult to see it working any other way and it becomes a 'what if' game.
+A game to which the true answer can not be known for it did work out this way and it is the hope of the author that this document has aided in the understanding of just where the Maquis came from, for not only by understanding the examples of the past can we hope to avoid repeating its errors and to know of ones history is no small thing.
 After all, part of a peoples is not just their future but their past and what they do with it.